 I personally love American Special Series as they offer some of the features that I’m a big fan of.
 The big headstock (70s style) and a very thin layer of lacquer on maple neck versions are just spot on for my own taste!

 Note that these series don’t offer way less value than an American Standard, in fact, they are seriously excellent instruments for even professional players and are still made in the USA!

-Fender American Special CAR (MN, SSS) review video (no talking)
+Fender American Special CAR (MN, SSS) Review & Sound Demo (no talking)

 All settings on 3 different channels on the amp were set to noon as in other videos for a better comparison.

 You can even see how much satin looks and feel this fingerboard!
 I’m a big fan of maple fingerboards without any lacquer applied.
 This guitar has almost none of this layer on the board that normally feels very strange to me and sometimes even sticky!